Global Listed Infrastructure – GLI101

 How can I invest in GLI?

 There are a growing number of active investment managers who specialize in investing in global listed infrastructure companies, as part of a globally diversified portfolio.

-This active manager offering has grown from a handful of managers in 2008 to approximately 60 in currently managing over $90bn in funds under management.
+This active manager offering has grown from a handful of managers in 2008 to approximately 60 in currently managing over $153bn in funds under management at December 31, 2022.

 Does GLI really provide infrastructure exposure?